tinyzimmer/cloudtail/README.md

 ```

 #### TODO

+- I need to write tests...
+- I know just from how it's written anything over n=50 will behave oddly, shouldn't affect -f
+- more inline comments

 ```bash
 -r                   keep trying to open a group even if it is
                      non-existant or permissions are denied at first